Stoke and Newcastle Meeting

 Children and Young People

 Children and young people are welcome at our Meetings.
-We don’t have a Children’s Meeting at present but you are welcome to make use of the Children’s room if your child becomes restless in the main Meeting.
 See Children in our Meetings page.

 Enquiries